anjana-k-clt/Data-Analysis_Projects/README.md

 15 What is the most suitable working environment according to female Gen-Z?

-16 What percent of male Gen-Z expects greater than 50k salary in 5 years and also work under employers who appreciate learning but doesn't enablea learning environment?
+16 What percent of male Gen-Z expects greater than 50k salary in 5 years and also work under employers who appreciate learning but doesn't enable a learning environment?

 17 Calculate the total number of females who aspire to work in their closest aspirational career and have a no social impact likelihood of 1 to 5?